Dinduks/space-kaira/README.md

 ```

 Where *level.xml* is a level description file.
+There's an example one available at the project's root.

 ### What is it about
 The goal of the game is to kill all the ennemies, that come in waves, within